 Under the Governance Framework, firms provide data to ISDA so that it can annually recalibrate model parameters and backtest the future production versions of SIMM, which can then be used by all SIMM users to help avoid reconciliation problems.
-Once the model is being used by firms to calculate IM, firms need to monitor the performance of SIMM including performing backtesting as described in the governance framework.23
+Once the model is being used by firms to calculate IM, firms need to monitor the performance of SIMM including performing backtesting as described in the Governance Framework.23

-Under the ISDA SIMM Governance Framework, firms using SIMM have agreed to promptly address backtesting exceedances above a particular frequency and magnitude.
-First, if material backtesting exceedances occur, so called "bilateral SIMM shortfall remediation" is expected to be followed to increase the amount of IM between the counterparties within a specific period of time.
-This procedure is called bilateral SIMM shortfall remediation.
-Second, firms need to periodically provide supervisors and ISDA with information on the backtesting exceedances and the root cause of the exceedances so potentially widespread problems with the production version of SIMM may be addressed in future versions.
+Under the Governance Framework, firms using SIMM have agreed to promptly address backtesting exceedances above a particular frequency and magnitude.
+First, if material backtesting exceedances occur, the amount of IM between the counterparties should be increased within a specific period of time.
+This procedure is called "bilateral SIMM shortfall remediation".
+Second, firms need to periodically provide supervisors and ISDA with information on the backtesting exceedances and the root cause of the exceedances, so potentially widespread problems with the production version of SIMM may be addressed in future versions.